ryouchinsa/ryouchinsa.github.io/export/README.md

 - For "Number of augmented images", it means the number of augmented images from an image.
 - If the object is cut out so that the bounding box size is less than 0.01 of the original size, the object is removed.
 - To flip keypoints horizontally, use "left" and "right" in each keypoint name.

+Settings menu.
+- “Rotate boxes as rotated boxes when augment” is to rotate boxes as rotated boxes when augment.

 ![augment](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/b0bdea27-dc58-43b4-9f68-9af8d9c9dc53)